djibydiop/llm-baremetal/LLAMA2_PORT_ANALYSIS.md

 ---

-**Bottom line:** Justine is absolutely right.
+**Bottom line:** Djiby is absolutely right.
 Let's do this the smart way: use llama2.c, keep it minimal, attribute properly, and ship something that works and is trusted. 🎯